rushil-kapadia/stat157-final-project/README.md

 flask run
 ```

-If the app errors, please refresh/restart it.
+If the app errors or the UI does not seem to be updating, please refresh it.
+If that does not work, restart it.
 This will usually resolve the issue, which came up on some operating systems and browsers.
 The most stable version is on Mac/Chrome.